What Can Victims Do During A Breach Of Personal Protection Order?

 What Are Personal Protection Orders?

-A Personal Protection Order (PPO) in Singapore is a Court order designed to protect victims of family violence.
+A Personal Protection Order (PPO) in Singapore is a court order designed to protect victims of family violence.
 It falls under Part VII of the Women’s Charter.
-The primary purpose of a PPO is to prevent further harm by prohibiting the perpetrator from continuing acts of violence.
+The main purpose of a PPO is to prevent further harm by prohibiting the perpetrator from continuing acts of violence.

 Protection orders can be issued in two forms: the Protection Order (PO) under the Protection from Harassment Act (POHA) or the PPO under the Women’s Charter.